Graph restricted tensors: building blocks for holographic networks: Application in the AdS/CFT correspondence

 Finally, we may combine the obtained pentagonal tensor with some six-qubit perfect tensor (with 5 boundary and one bulk index) into one node of the tensor network, as in \cite{rafal-karol-mykhailo--holocode}.
 The perfect tensor provides an isometry from the bulk into boundary subsystems, whereas the pentagonal tensor ``spoils'' the perfectness of the combined tensor, resulting in nontrivial correlations.
 Note that the choice of perfect tensor is irrelevant in the calculation of decay of the two-point correlation functions.
 The last step is to join the pentagonal tensor with the perfect tensor by entangling each boundary index of a perfect tensors with a boundary index from planar pentagonal tensor, using arbitrary unitary matrix.
 The violin plots of scaling dimension obtained from such combined tensors are presented in Fig. \ref{fig:distribution_delta_random}.

-We finish this Section by mentioning that in the Appendix \ref{sec:n-gon} we optimize and extend the construction from \cite{rafal-karol-mykhailo--holocode}, thus provide general families of parameterized tensors suitable for $n$-gon tiling.
-However, in this construction each boundary index consists of at least $3$ qubits leading to local dimension $d = 8$, which results in cumbersome tensors.
-Thus we refrain from presenting this extension in the main text.
+We finish this Section by mentioning that in the Appendix \ref{sec:n-gon} we optimize and extend the construction from \cite{rafal-karol-mykhailo--holocode}, thus provide general families of parameterized tensors suitable for $n$-gon tiling. {However, this construction is slightly convoluted, with each boundary subspace consists of at least $3$ qubits leading to minimal local dimension $d = 8$, so it is described in Appendix. }